jpallagrosi/unrealEpic_multiUser/README.md

 # Unreal Engine

-NOTE THIS WORKFLOW IS NO MORE NEEDED FROM VERSION 5.5.1 \
+NOTE FROM VERSION 5.5.1 THE UNREAL ENGINE INSTALLER PACKAGE IS AVAILABLE FROM THE DEVELOPER PORTAL \
 See the new workflow [HERE](https://github.com/jpallagrosi/jamfTips/tree/WIP/Installers/UnrealEngine5)

 3 Components needed: Epic Games Launcher - Unreal Engine 5 - XCode.